 Lead Glass Pro's Lead Lined Door Fabrication Time

-While most lead lined door providers take 6 weeks for fabrication, at Lead Glass Pro we can have your standard sized lead lined door fabricated and shipped in 4 days.
+While most lead lined door providers take 12 or more weeks for fabrication, at Lead Glass Pro we can have your standard sized lead lined door fabricated and shipped in 4 days.
 We understand that time is often of the essence when you are working on a construction project and our team is dedicated to ensuring that you receive your lead lined door as quickly as possible.
-Custom lead lined door sizes and lead equivalencies will take up to 5 weeks to deliver.
+Custom lead lined door sizes and lead equivalencies will take up to 8 weeks to deliver.
 Our commitment to transparency means that we include shipping fees in all of our quotes so you never have to worry about hidden costs.

 Lead Lined Wood Door Weights